Students and Old Collegians of St Andrew's College talking together

 A message from the Foundation Chair

-A friend recently reminded me of something that Sir Tipene O’Regan said: “Look to the horizon, when everyone else is looking at the waves lapping at their feet” and never has this seemed more apt.
-The challenges of the past couple of years followed by the current economic outlook often tempts us to focus on the immediate problems.
-However, our role as trustees for the Foundation is primarily about the future and what our children’s children will need to navigate their world.
-Therefore, we recognise the responsibility that we have to ensure that those of you who have entrusted us with your donations know that we are indeed looking to the horizon.
+Our role as trustees for the Foundation is primarily about the future and what our children’s children will need to navigate their world.
+Therefore, we recognise the responsibility that we must ensure that those of you who have entrusted us with your donations know that we are indeed looking to the horizon.
 We remain very confident that the College is in very good hands and students remain the centre of our focus.

-While it is the role of the College’s Development Department to facilitate the fundraising of funds for the Foundation (as well as for the building projects), the Foundation Board plan to work closely with the Development Department to assist with and support donors.
+While it is the role of the College’s Development Office to facilitate the fundraising of funds for the Foundation (as well as for the building projects), the Foundation Board plan to work closely with the Development Office to assist with and support donors.

-I assumed the role of Foundation Chair in 2022 and I would like to extend the College’s thanks to an outstanding group of Trustees.
-Their skills are drawn from a broad spectrum of industries and professions.
-This year my fellow Foundation Trustees, Matthew Lancaster and Richard Smith, were joined by three new Trustees, Mark Mulholland, Gordon MacLeod and Tom Stanley.
-It is our collective aim to continue to grow the Foundation and the Development Office, and Foundation Trustee’s welcome any queries in this regard.
+I would like to thank my fellow Foundation trustees, Matthew Lancaster, Richard Smith, Mark Mulholland, Gordon MacLeod, and Tom Stanley.
+It is our collective aim to continue to grow the Foundation and the Development Office, and Foundation trustees welcome any queries in this regard.

 David Boyd